Rhododendron arborescens: Taxonomy

+The name "sweet azalea" refers to its sweet aroma.

-Distribution
+Distribution and habitat

-It is distributed in the eastern part of the United States.
+It is distributed in the eastern United States.
 They are known to grow in parts of West Virginia, Pennsylvania, Tennessee, North Carolina, Georgia and Alabama.
 They are found among streams near mountains or moist forests.
 Rhododendron arborescens are generally known as late bloomers.
 They have a range of blooming from early April till September.

 Cultivation

-R. arborescens grows best in soil that is slightly acidic at a pH of 5.5-6.
+R. arborescens grows best in soil that is slightly acidic at a pH of 5.5–6.
 It does not grow well in excessive water and drainage is necessary for healthy growth.
 It is tolerant of full sunlight but must not be overexposed.
 It is beneficial to plant it with the roots slightly above the ground and accumulating soil up to the plant roots.
 Organic matter such as sawdust and pinebark may aid the growth of the plant.
 Depositing a few inches of pine bark or wood chips may help in keeping moisture and preventing weeds from growing around the plant.
-However, mature R. arborescens do not need to be fed with fertilizer.
+Mature specimens do not need to be fed with fertilizer.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.